-For startups, building an offshore dedicated team is a smarter, better, and faster way to do any type of full-cycle software development, staff augmentation, or team extension.
-However, if a technology company chooses the wrong offshoring model, it may cause significant losses of budget, and time, and negatively affect customer experience.
-Thus, choose wisely.
+While building an offshore dedicated team can be a great way to do any type of full-cycle software development, staff augmentation, or team extension, it’s important to choose the right offshoring model.
+The wrong choice can lead to significant losses of budget, time, and even negatively impact customer experience.

 Offshoring is so popular because it brings a ton of benefits, including: